-To most tourists, a trip to Thailand isn’t complete without crystalline beaches, a wild night in Bangkok, some delicious Pad Thai and a jungle trek on the back of an elephant.
-While these activities sound like the making of a perfect vacation, in the case of elephant riding, the ends to the experience don’t exactly justify the means.
+To most tourists, a trip to Thailand isn’t complete without crystalline beaches, a wild night in Bangkok, some delicious Pad Thai, and a jungle trek on the back of an elephant.
+While these activities sound like the makings of a perfect vacation, in the case of elephant riding, the ends to the experience don’t exactly justify the means.

 About Asian Elephants

-Known as a gentle giant, Asian elephants are slightly smaller than their African relatives and have a friendly and social nature.
-Currently endangered, their population sits between 25,000 – 33,000.
-A century ago, the population was closer to 300,000 and with humans as their only serious threats, numbers have dwindled significantly due to hunting (for their ivory tusks) and animals being captured and used for manual labor.
+Known as gentle giants, Asian elephants are slightly smaller than their African relatives and have a friendly, social nature.
+Currently endangered, their population sits between 25,000 and 33,000.
+A century ago, the number was closer to 300,000, but with humans as their only serious threat, populations have dwindled significantly due to hunting (for their ivory tusks) and being captured for manual labor.

-While it is nearly impossible to determine which elephants have been illegally imported, there are a few telltale signs for determining whether an elephant tourism establishment practices fair treatment:
+While it’s nearly impossible to know for sure which elephants have been illegally imported, there are a few signs that can indicate ethical practices in an elephant tourism establishment:

-- You’re allowed to interact with the elephant: If you’re simply going to be loaded onto the animal’s back in a chair without much interaction, it’s probably to hide the fact the animal is not friendly and in good spirits.
-Generally, if you’re given the opportunity to bathe the elephants, you’ll get plenty of opportunity to interact with them up close.
+- You’re allowed to interact with the elephant: If you’re simply loaded onto the elephant’s back without much interaction, this may be a sign the animal is not in good spirits.
+Ethical experiences often include activities like bathing or feeding the elephants, which allow close interaction.

-- You’re not given a ride in a chair on the elephant’s back: Many ethical companies won’t allow elephant riding, as it harms the animal.
-Instead, they may offer the opportunity to walk alongside the elephants.
-If you still really want to ride an elephant, look for places that will teach visitors to ride an elephant bare-back as this causes significantly less harm to the animal.
+- You’re not given a ride in a chair on the elephant’s back: Many ethical companies prohibit this due to the harm it causes.
+Instead, they may allow visitors to walk alongside the elephants.
+If riding is allowed, look for places that teach visitors to ride bareback, which is significantly less harmful.

-- General behavior of the animals: Mistreated elephants tend to sway, bob their heads and pace back and forth as signs of stress.
+- General behavior of the animals: Mistreated elephants often sway, bob their heads, or pace back and forth—signs of stress and psychological trauma.

-A few reputable elephant tour companies in Thailand include:
+Here are a few reputable elephant tour companies in Thailand:

 Boon Lott’s Elephant Sanctuary

-Overview: A homestay experience where visitors help bathe elephants and walk them to release sites as well as gather their food and perform secondary duty with the local community
+Overview: A homestay experience where visitors help bathe elephants, walk them to release sites, gather food, and support local community initiatives.

 Location: Baan Tuel